masterflitzer/ms-activation/README.md

 - Run the script

-You can optionally provide paths to config and office deployment tool respectively, otherwise the script will ask you interactively
+You can optionally specify the path to the config file or the office deployment tool, otherwise the script will ask you interactively

 - `& $HOME/Downloads/office.ps1`
-- `& $HOME/Downloads/office.ps1 -config $HOME/Downloads/office-deployment-tool/config.xml -tool $HOME/Downloads/odt.exe`
+- `& $HOME/Downloads/office.ps1 -config $HOME/Downloads/office.xml -tool $HOME/Downloads/odt.exe`

-If your ExecutionPolicy does not allow the execution of the script, run these commands and try running it again:
+If your ExecutionPolicy does not allow the execution of the script, run these commands and try again:

 ```pwsh
 Set-ExecutionPolicy RemoteSigned -Scope Process